 Ailsa Robson is a water baby, incessant muser and writer, and someone who always looks for the silver lining.
 She lives in the Adelaide Hills, South Australia, with her family.
 She has a private Psychotherapy and Counselling practice and is a passionate Health At Every Size® advocate.

 Ailsa’s understanding and empathy for those who need support, has intensified through her experience in the Community Care sector over the last twenty years.
 Her love for community, in all its forms, and her belief in

 Ailsa has created a unique business/lifestyle where she shimmies to the beat of her own tambourine.
-Her love of collaboration and pushing boundaries has led her to offer Walk and Talk Psychotherapy, and to base her practice in the gym where she works out with a community of passionate people.
+Her love of collaboration and pushing boundaries has led her to offer Walk and Talk Psychotherapy from a community gym in Stirling, and also at Brighton beach.

 Ailsa specialises in helping folk who feel stuck in stories of not being good enough, and provides compassionate, heartfelt, person-centred counselling that is uniquely tailored to her clients.

 She can generally be found shaking her butt in less than sharp active-wear, grinning like a Cheshire cat, and building up those around her.
 When she’s not doing that, you’ll find her blissing out by the ocean… musing again.

 Ailsa Robson (MCouns&Psych Th) is an author, and has a private counselling and psychotherapy practice in Stirling and Brighton, South Australia.